Staircase Rapids Trail Bridge Olympic National Park, Washington

 A Design-Build Structure for a Scenic Trail Site

 Spanning the Skokomish River, the Staircase Rapids Trail Bridge is a steel-framed suspension bridge in an old growth area of the Pacific Northwest.
-The design included a detailed analysis of vibration with the bridge span due to pedestrian footfall.
+Its design included a detailed analysis of vibration with the bridge span due to pedestrian footfall.
 A computer model of the bridge was compiled and subjected to a battery of dynamic pedestrian loads.
 A physical model of the bridge was also constructed to model the oscillations and allow the bridge designers to gauge their impact.
-These findings led to the inclusion of a passive tuned mass damper – consisting of steel plates suspended on a spring – to reduce vibrations on the bridge and enhance the user experience.
+These findings led to the inclusion of a passive tuned mass damper device – consisting of steel plates suspended on a spring – to reduce vibrations on the bridge, enhancing the experience of crossing for all.
 The dampers were adjusted through field tests and measurements of the bridge dynamics near the end of construction.
 Because the project’s location in a wilderness area, all equipment and materials were flown in via helicopter.
 During construction, two temporary bridges were installed to allow the contractor access from one side of the river to the other.
 When construction finished, the temporary bridges were flown out along with equipment and unused materials.

 Want to talk projects?
 Contact our team leads.